Updated February 2023

 This can commonly happen if you've changed locations, have a new location (or several locations) and overlook the business listing.

-Another reason you might not be scoring as many reviews as expected: you haven't logged into your Google My Business account in a while.
+Another reason you might not be scoring as many Google reviews as expected: you haven't logged into your Google Business Profile account in a while.

 If it has been longer than 6 months without any activity on your Google profile, it's possible that your Google listing has been unverified.